kerematam/tinc-config-engine/README.md

 	cp -r config_outs/<config-id>/<node-name>/<netowork-name>/ /etc/tinc/

-Or you can with Docker file as it is shown on `test/docker-compose.yml`
+Or you can use with Docker file as it is shown on `test/docker-compose.yml`

 ## Create Docker Images
 If you like to create docker images for each node with embedded config inside it.
 You can use build all nodes script.

 To test command to see what commands to be issued for each config :

-	./build_all_nodes.sh config_outs/<config-id> <docker-name> test
+	./build_all_nodes.sh config_outs/<config-id> <your-name> test

-To build images locally :
+To build images :

 	./build_all_nodes.sh config_outs/<config-id> <docker-name> build

-If you like to export into docker images (in case you dont have private docker registry you migh like) :
+In case you dont have private docker registry server, you might like to share docker images manually.
+So to export docker images into `image_outs` folder :

 	./build_all_nodes.sh config_outs/<config-id> <your-name> save